kevinmalan/clientele/README.md

 - Angular Frontend

 ## Getting Started
-Ensure the .NET SDK, NodeJs (v.
-10 or later) & NPM is installed.
+Ensure the .NET Core 3.1 SDK, NodeJs (v.10 or later) & npm (v.6 or later) is installed.
 - Add your SQL Server connection string value to the key "sqlConnectionString" inside appsettings.json
 - Publish Clientele.Data to your SQL Server
 - Start the API Project: Clientele.API